 If you’re in search of a craft, with both a literature and math component, this one is perfect!
-After reading The Very Hungry Caterpillar by Eric Carle to your child, you can follow up with a fun necklace craft and practice patterning skills at the same time!
+After reading The Very Hungry Caterpillar to your child, you can follow up with a fun necklace craft and practice patterning skills at the same time!

-I was first introduced to this craft when I was planning a Very Hungry Caterpillar themed birthday for my Lucy’s 3rd birthday.
+I was first introduced to this craft when I was planning a caterpillar themed birthday for my Lucy’s 3rd birthday.
 I was in search of a craft the kids could do at the party.
 Luckily, having previously been a Kindergarten teacher, I have tons of teachers as my best friends!
 They are always full of fun and creative ideas on any topic.
-And, as usual, the teacher best friends had the perfect idea- A Very Hungry Caterpillar Necklace!
+And, as usual, the teacher best friends had the perfect idea- a caterpillar necklace!

 This craft would be perfect for just one child, but also easy to produce in mass for a large group of children~ a project for your child’s class or playgroup activity.
 (When I do large groups, I sometimes find it helps with the management of the activity if I place all the materials each child will need in their own little baggie.)
 Hope you enjoy making it!